 Prior iterations of this report provided two types of analysis covering the economic impact of the CARES Act and related pandemic-response legislation: they (1) used the most recent quarterly data to detail the cumulative state of the economic recovery, and (2) analyzed related research and academic findings.
 As of November 2021, GDP has surpassed its pre-pandemic level, and economic impacts of 2020 pandemic legislation have become even harder to distinguish from impacts of other developments.
 At the same time, the passage of time has enabled researchers to develop new findings on the impact of pandemic legislation.
-As a result, this report steps back from the quarterly data updates to focus on reviewing and synthesizing the available research, through the third quarter of 2021.
+As a result, this report steps back from the quarterly data updates to focus on reviewing and synthesizing the relevant research as it is made available.